Crowdliness/.github/profile/README.md

 It is a strictly a matter of thinking something like "Well, GOOD!
 That's the way it is.
 I am going to have any regrets; I am going to work harder at making the best of it."

-## Why "should" is a word that *SHOULD* be banished from human vocabulary
+## Maybe "should" is a word that *SHOULD* be banished from human vocabulary

 There is no room in Crowdliness for what the Crowd *should* do ... "should" is a word that *SHOULD* be banished from human vocabulary ...
 NOBODY can really control what the Crowd is going to do; it is probably even deeply immoral to suggest what anyone in the crowd *should* do ... it is best to assume that every other human being is going to do what that human being is going to -- the ONLY way to influence is WITHOUT advocating ANY form of coercion, including government-enforced policy but instead to work on an example of DISCIPLINE.